Friday, October 12th, 2018

 Chris Rycroft and his lab apply these concepts to simulate a diverse array of real-world phenomena, from the motion of solids and liquids in space, to the growth and behavior of organic creatures.

-LECTURER: Chris Rycroft, Associate Professor of Mathematics at Harvard University with Jordan Hoffmann, Seth Donoughe, and Nicholas Derr
+LECTURES: Chris Rycroft, Associate Professor of Mathematics at Harvard University with Jordan Hoffmann, Seth Donoughe, and Nicholas Derr

 Shadows of Exoplanets